-Self-compassion and self-esteem sound the same.
-But self-compassion feeds the soul.
-While self-esteem feeds the ego.
+Self-compassion and self-esteem sound the same, but they are different.
+Cultivating compassion feeds the soul while cultivating esteem feeds the ego.
 See why this makes all the difference.

 Elements of Self-Esteem

 The goal of self-esteem is to bolster self-confidence and self-value.
-On the surface, this appears to be a noble and worthwhile goal.
-But, the strategies behind self-esteem promote unhealthy behaviors and traits.
+This appears to be a noble and worthwhile goal.
+However, the strategies of self-esteem promote unhealthy behaviors and traits.
 They encourage self-promotion and self-identification to the exclusion of everything else.

-Thus, bolstering the Ego and magnifying unhealthy tendencies of each personality type.
+When you bolster the Ego, you magnify the personality’s unhealthy tendencies.
 This is a very slippery slope.
 It encourages people to degenerate downward into unhealthy levels of their personality.
-It promotes the idea that self-worth is ONLY available if you are extraordinary by someone else’s standard.
-As we will see in a moment this the opposite of the strategies and elements of self-compassion.
+It promotes the idea that self-worth is ONLY available if you are extraordinary—the standard for extraordinary changes depending upon social trends.

-Self-esteem tactics reinforce an unhealthy self-image.
+Self-esteem overemphasizes self-image based on the cultural narrative standard.
 It promotes the idea that we are only valuable to others and ourselves if we are exceptional, different, and better than others.
 We must strive to be “special” instead of authentic.
-We reflect this “ideal” in several unhealthy cultural obsessions.
-We the emphasis on superheroes and anthropomorphic beings like vampires, werewolves, etc.
+However, we reflect this “ideal” in several unhealthy cultural obsessions.
+This obsession with the extraordinary drives our interest in superheroes and anthropomorphic beings (1) like vampires, werewolves, etc.

 Self-Esteem Tactics and Goals

 The emphasis on self-esteem begins early in life.
 The school and religious systems of Western culture reinforce the importance of self-esteem.
-That’s Because confident students are easier to teach.
-This is especially true for the tedious task of memorization.
-And, memorization of facts appropriate to the cultural narrative is the primary goal of the education system in the West.
+That’s because confident students are easier to teach, and this is especially true for the tedious task of memorization.
+In the Western educational system, the primary goal is memorizing data.
 Unfortunately, the emphasis on self-esteem produces people who are selfish and self-centered.

-The tactics of self-esteem are to produce students who believe they are superior to everyone else.
+The emphasis on self-importance produces students who believe they are superior to everyone else.
 This ignores the statistical fact the most people are average.
-However, positive, confident people are easier to handle in a classroom setting.
-We know people learn at different rates.
-But, adjusting the teaching curriculum would be impossible in a mass classroom setting.
+The idea is students are easier to handle in a classroom setting when they are both positive and confident.
+We know people learn at different rates; the system ignores this.
+Adjusting the teaching curriculum to account for this difference would be impossible in a mass classroom setting.

-We learn quickly that fitting in is essential to success in this type of learning environment.
-This is why people like Albert Einstein failed public school.
+We learn quickly that fitting in is essential to success in this learning environment.
+Therefore, it is common for people who don’t fit in to fail.
+Take, for instance, people like Albert Einstein.

 It is, in fact, nothing short of a miracle that the modern methods of instruction have not yet entirely strangled the holy curiosity of inquiry; for this delicate little plant, aside from stimulation, stands mainly in need of freedom.
-Without this it goes to wrack and ruin without fail.
+Without this, it goes to wrack and ruin without fail. ― Albert Einstein

 Elements of Self-Esteem

 You’ll notice the following elements focus on your value to the culture.
 This makes you a “human doing” rather than a “human being.”
-Four value is in direct proportion to how you support the cultural narrative.
+Your value as a person is directly proportional to how you stack up in the cultural narrative hierarchy.

 The major focus is the projection of a positive image and ignoring developmental needs.
-This creates a slippery slope toward entitlement oriented and narcissistic behaviors.
-This is why many say these tactics feed the Ego.
+This creates a slippery slope toward entitlement oriented and narcissistic behaviors, which is exactly why many psychologists say these tactics feed the Ego.
 These focal point elements are the opposite of the elements of self-compassion.
 Read them and see if you identify with them.

-- What you believe your value is as a person based on the social standards
+- What you believe your value is as a person based on social standards.

 The Long-Term Effects of Self-Esteem